 With consumers calling for a complete overhaul of food-labelling laws, it is anyone’s guess which direction the debate will take.
 What remains to be seen is whether a total overhaul of current legislation in relation to food product labelling is really necessary or whether a strict implementation of the current provisions is sufficient for the consumer law watchdog to eradicate the breaches that so offend the public interest.

-Companies seeking advice about product-labelling requirements and the provisions of the Australian Consumer Law should contact Tom Darbyshire on (08) 9321 3755.
+Companies seeking advice about product-labelling requirements and the provisions of the Australian Consumer Law should contact us (08) 9321 3755.

 The information published on this website is of a general nature and should not be construed as legal advice.
 Whilst we aim to provide timely, relevant and accurate information, the law may change and circumstances may differ.
 You should not therefore act in reliance on it without first obtaining specific legal advice.